 Shaw, Villar homer as Brewers beat Cardinals 7-5 in 10

-Travis Shaw and Jonathan Villar each hit a tape-measure home run, and the Milwaukee Brewers beat the St. Louis Cardinals 7-5 in 10 innings on Monday night.
-Shaw's three-run shot off Seung Hwan Oh travelled an estimated 451 feet and broke a 4-all tie with two outs in the top of the 10th.
+Shaw and Jonathan Villar each hit a tape-measure home run, and the Brewers beat the St. Louis Cardinals 7-5 in 10 innings Monday night.
+Shaw's three-run shot off Seung Hwan Oh traveled an estimated 451 feet and broke a 4-all tie with two outs in the top of the 10th.

 Add your comments below